isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-sugar-ants-look-like/index.md

 ---
 title: What Do Sugar Ants Look Like
-description: Below I've tackled this question - "what do sugar ants look like?"
-Sugar ants  banded sugar ants or Camponotus consobrinus  are one of the most popular types...
+description: Below I've tackled this question
 slug: /what-do-sugar-ants-look-like/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00